arup-group/elara/README.md

 [CLI](https://github.com/arup-group/elara#command-line-reference).
 The CLI is preferred for producing single outputs, for example to extract vehicle kms, whereas using a config can handle big batches of outputs in one go.
-So if you are after a quick output - best to use the CLI, whereas if you need a large output and/or reproducibility, a config is preferred.
+So if you are after a quick output - best to use the CLI, whereas if you need a collection of outputs and/or reproducibility, a config is preferred.

 The CLI and configs share naming conventions and structure so we recommend reading about both below.